-At present we are exploring the usefulness of
+At present, we are exploring the usefulness of

 Virtual Reality (VR) and Augmented reality (AR) technologies